 - Services.
 There are services that you could sell via your blog, such as coaching.

-To learn how to start a blog of your own, have a read through our article on how to set it up.
+To learn how to start a blog of your own, have a read of our article on how to set it up.

 A virtual assistant is pretty much how it sounds – you will be working as an assistant or secretary, but entirely virtually, which is perfect for working from home.